visualpharm/Lunacy/docs/index.md

        <strong> Editing/Formating </strong>
      </summary>

-   Editing and formatting tools show up whenevere an icon from the list is clicked (see previous subsection on how to retrieve a list of icons you need):
+   Editing and formatting tools show up whenever an icon from the list is clicked (see previous subsection on how to retrieve a list of icons you need):

   <p align="center">
    <img width="80%" src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/editor_main_1.png'>